etorres-revature/Work_Day_Scheduler/README.md

 > Time is a funny thing; it is never as long as it has seemed - Anon

 Every day we make choices about how to spend our time.
 Sometimes we commit to social engagements with our friends.
 Other times, our work may create commitments that cannot be missed.
-Weddings, court dates, coffe klatches, job interviews, pickup basketball, budget meetings, the litany of potential activities can quickly become overwhelming.
+Weddings, court dates, coffee klatches, job interviews, pickup basketball, budget meetings, the litany of potential activities can quickly become overwhelming.

 This [Work Day Scheduler](https://etorres-revature.github.io/Work_Day_Scheduler/) is the perfect app to keep track of all your events.